-The prior review found no difference in smoking prevalence at followup between adolescents in the intervention groups compared with the control groups in a pooled analysis of six trials (n=6,838, RR 0.91, 95 percent CI 0.81 to 1.01).
-One combined trial did not provided adequate data for inclusion in the prior meta-analysis.
+The prior review found no difference in smoking prevalence at followup between adolescents in the intervention groups compared with the control groups in a pooled analysis of six trials (n=6,838, RR 0.91, 95% CI, 0.81 to 1.01).
+One combined trial did not provide adequate data for inclusion in the prior meta-analysis.
 New statistical techniques now enable an estimate of the effect size to be calculated.
-Findings from pooled analysis including all nine trials were similar to those from the prior review (n=11,471, 20.3 percent vs. 23.5 percent, RR 0.93, 95 percent CI 0.86 to 1.01, I=24 percent, Figure 4 and Table 10).
-Sensitivity analysis removing the study with estimated results yielded similar, nonsignificant intervention effects (n=7,501, RR 0.92, 95 percent CI 0.85 to 1.01).
+Findings from pooled analysis including all nine trials were similar to those from the prior review (n=11,471, 20.3% vs. 23.5%, RR 0.93, 95% CI, 0.86 to 1.01, I=24%, Figure 4 and Table 10).
+Sensitivity analysis removing the study with estimated results yielded similar, nonsignificant intervention effects (n=7,501, RR 0.92, 95% CI, 0.85 to 1.01).
 Two trials, that combined smokers and nonsmokers, employed extremely intensive interventions that were quite different from the remaining trials and may not be available for referral from primary care.
-An additional sensitivity analysis removing these two trials that provided 49 contact hours over 12 months, and 64 nurse visits over more than 24 months, resulted in a borderline significant estimate of effect (n=10,533, 16.8 percent vs. 20.1 percent, RR 0.91, 95 percent CI 0.83 to 0.995, p=0.04, I=19 percent, Figure 5).
-This change in the effect estimate is likely multifactorial due to the sizable heterogeneity in trial study design and population enrolled.
+A sensitivity analysis removing these two trials that provided 49 contact hours over 12 months, and 64 nurse visits over more than 24 months, resulted in a borderline significant estimate of effect (n=10,533, 16.8% vs. 20.1%, RR 0.91, 95% CI, 0.83 to 0.995, p=0.04, I=19%, Figure 5).
+This change in the effect estimate is likely multifactorial due to the sizable heterogeneity in study design and populations enrolled.

-The intensive, combined trial new to this update enrolled 1,645 nulliparous women in early pregnancy in the United Kingdom who were aged 19 years or younger (mean age 17.9 years, range 16.9 to 18.8 years).
+The new intensive, combined trial, enrolled 1,645 nulliparous women in early pregnancy in the United Kingdom who were 19 years or younger (mean age: 17.9 years, range: 16.9 to 18.8 years).
 This trial was also discussed in Key Question 1.
 The intensive intervention (FNP) consisted of up to 64 structured nurse visits to participants' homes beginning in pregnancy until the child turned 2 years old in addition to usual care.
-The control intervention was usual care, which consisted of publically funded health and social care.
-Self-reported tobacco use in late pregnancy was a primary outcome and occurred with similar frequency in both groups (304/547 with the intervention, 306/545 with usual care; 56 percent in both groups).
+The control intervention was usual care, which consisted of publically funded health care and social care.
+Self-reported tobacco use in late pregnancy was a primary outcome and occurred with similar frequency in both groups (304/547 with the intervention, 306/545 with usual care; 56% in both groups).
 Smoking status was verified by urine cotinine level.
 Trial authors suggest that the level of care routinely available to teenage mothers in the United Kingdom is higher than that in the United States and that this extra support may have diluted any effect of the FNP Program.

-The other new trial was included in the sections on prevention and cessation; it also enrolled only female adolescents and was conducted in a family planning clinic and consisted of completing a smoking module on a computer and up to four counseling sessions with a BA or MA-level counselor.
-Neither of these trials demonstrated an individual treatment effect (RR 0.86 and RR
+The other new trial was included in the previous sections on prevention and cessation; it also enrolled only female adolescents, was conducted in a family planning clinic, and the intervention consisted of completing a smoking module on a computer and up to four counseling sessions with a bachelors or masters level counselor.
+Neither of these trials demonstrated an individual treatment effect (RR 0.86 and RR 0.99).

 Two individual trials from the prior review enrolled both smokers and nonsmokers and demonstrated a significant treatment effect on reducing smoking at followup (RR 0.84 both trials).
-One trial by Hollis and colleagues, discussed previously, was conducted in primary care, targeted the adolescent for a brief clinician message along with computer assessment, motivational interviewing by study hired health counselors, and two booster phone calls.
+One trial discussed previously, was conducted in primary care, targeted the adolescent with a brief clinician message along with a computer assessment, a motivational interview conducted by health counselors, and two booster phone calls.
 The only other combined trial with significant findings, targeted parents and included four activity books followed by four phone calls by health educators over 15 weeks.